-No other criteria identified

-- Head to appoint an experienced member of the SEN team as acting SENCo as soon as possible. - Testing and Assessments continue to be carried out by qualified members of the SEND team. - Applications for Access Arrangements to be made in conjunction with the Exams Officer. - · Senior members of the SEND team to be fully up to date with JCQ Regulations for Access Arrangements - Check documentation with SEND Clerical Support - Acting SENCo, Line Manager for Exams and Line Manager for SEND to identify any candidates not yet approved by Awarding Bodies and complete as necessary. - Acting SENCo/Line Manager for SEND to ensure all paperwork/documentation is fully prepared and available for inspection by JCQ. - Acting SENCo/Line Manager for SEND to oversee any JCQ inspection of Access Arrangements.
+The Head of Centre will appoint the Deputy SENCo or an experienced member of the SEN team as acting SENCo as soon as possible.

+Testing and Assessments continue to be carried out by qualified members of the SEND team.

+Applications for Access Arrangements to be made in conjunction with the Exams Officer.

+Senior members of the SEND team to be fully up to date with JCQ Regulations for Access Arrangements Check documentation with SEND Clerical Support

+Acting SENCo, Assistant Headteacher/Line Manager for Exams, Exams Officer and Line Manager for SEND to identify any candidates not yet approved by Awarding Bodies and complete as necessary.

+Acting SENCo/Line Manager for SEND to ensure all paperwork/documentation is fully prepared and available for inspection by JCQ.

+Acting SENCo/Line Manager for SEND to oversee any JCQ inspection of Access Arrangements.

-3. Teaching staff extended absence at key points in the exam process (exam cycle)
+3. Teaching staff extended absence at a critical stage of the exam cycle